Skip to additional navigation Skip to content

 Maximum increases

-The report also sets out additional flexibilities for different categories of authority for 2024/25.
+For 2025/26, the report sets out the following principles for different categories of authority for 2025/26.
 These are as follows:

 Breakdown of council tax bills by property band.